brightmart/text_classification/README.md

 1)fastText 2)TextCNN 3)TextRNN 4)BiLstmTextRelation 5)twoCNNTextRelation 6)BiLstmTextRelationTwoRNN

-7)RCNN 8)Hierarchical Attention Network 9)seq2seq with attention
+7)RCNN 8)Hierarchical Attention Network 9)seq2seq with attention 10) Transformer("Attend Is All You Need")

 -------------------------------------------------------------------------